solana-labs/solana/docs/src/developing/intro/rent.md

 keywords: ""
 ---

 The small fee every Solana Account (or Program) to store data on the blockchain is called "*rent*".
-This *time and space* based fee is required to keep an account, and its therfore its data, alive on the blockchain since [clusters](../../cluster/overview.md) must actively maintain this data.
+This *time and space* based fee is required to keep an account, and its therefore its data, alive on the blockchain since [clusters](../../cluster/overview.md) must actively maintain this data.

 Rent can be "*collected*" in two primary ways:

 - when certain [specified conditions](#collecting-rent) occur that interact with the specific data in an account
 - or, not collected at all when an account is [rent exempt](#rent-exempt)

 When an Account no longer has enough LAMPORTS to pay its rent, it will be removed from the network in a process known as [Garbage Collection](#garbage-collection).

 > **Note:** Rent is different from [transactions fees](../../transaction_fees.md).
 Rent is paid (or held in an Account) to keep data stored on the Solana blockchain.
 Where as transaction fees are paid to process [instructions](../developing/../programming-model/transactions.md#instructions) on the network.

 ### Rent rate